Duane D. Pearsall: Awards and legacy

-Pearsall has won several awards and honors for his contributions to fire safety.
+Pearsall won several awards and honors for his contributions to fire safety.
 In 1976, the Small Business Administration named Pearsall as Small Business Person of the Year for Colorado.
-That same year President Gerald Ford presented him with the National Small Business Person of the Year award.
+In the same year, President Gerald Ford presented him with the National Small Business Person of the Year award.
 The Society of Fire Protection Engineers recognized him as Fire Protection Man of the Year in 1980.
-Pearsall was a charter member of the Worcester Polytechnic Institute's Fire Protection Engineering Board of Advisers and helped create the university's fire protection engineering program, now recognized as one of the leading fire safety study programs in the world.
+Pearsall was a charter member of the Worcester Polytechnic Institute (WPI) Fire Protection Engineering Board of Advisers and helped create the university's fire protection engineering program, now recognized as one of the leading fire safety study programs in the world.
 The university has honored him with an honorary doctorate and named him the first recipient of the Center for Fire Safety Studies Herrick Drake Commemorative Award in 1987.

-In 1996, WPI awarded him an honorary doctorate degree in science and in 2004 presented him with the WPI Presidential Medal.
+In 1996, WPI awarded him an honorary doctorate in science and in 2004 presented him with the WPI Presidential Medal.

 The Rockies Venture Club, an organization that helps entrepreneurs obtain funding, established the Duane Pearsall Entrepreneurial Award, given at irregular intervals to noteworthy business owners in Colorado.
 Recipients have included John Elway, Roy Romer, Bill Daniels (posthumously), John Hickenlooper, and Rick Patch.

-Pearsall's autobiography, My Life Unfolded, was written in 2009, but never published.
+Pearsall's wrote his autobiography, My Life Unfolded, in 2009, but it was never published.